A Unifying Causal Framework for Analyzing Dataset Shift-stable Learning Algorithms: A Hierarchy of Shift-Stable Distributions

-Methods at level 2 \citep{subbaswamy2019transport} find conditional interventional distributions \citep{pearl2009causality} of the form $P(Y|do(\mathbf{W}), \mathbf{Z})$.
-In addition to conditioning, level 2 distributions use \emph{the $do$ operator, which deletes all edges into an intervened variable}.
-Fig \ref{fig:ex1}b shows the result of $do(X)$ applied to Fig \ref{fig:ex1}a: the edges into $X$ (namely the unstable edge) are removed.
-Thus, $P(Y|Z, do(X))$ is stable and retains statistical information along stable paths from $Z$ and $X$ that the level 1 distribution $P(Y)$ did not.
-In Fig \ref{fig:ex1}c, however, applying $do(Z)$ yields the graph $X \rightarrow Y$, and edges into $Z$, including the stable $\leftrightarrow$ edge, would be removed.
+\textbf{Level 2:} Methods at level 2 \citep{subbaswamy2019transport} find conditional interventional distributions \citep{pearl2009causality} of the form $P(Y|do(\mathbf{W}), \mathbf{Z})$.
+In addition to conditioning, level 2 distributions use \emph{the $do$ operator, which deletes all edges into an intervened variable} \citep{pearl2009causality}.
+Fig \ref{fig:ex1}c shows the result of $do(X)$ applied to Fig \ref{fig:ex1}a: the edges into $X$ (including the unstable edge) are removed.
+Thus, $P(Y|Z, V, do(X))$ is stable and retains statistical information along stable paths from $Z$ and $X$ that the level 1 distribution $P(Y|V)$ did not.
+However, the stable $Y \leftrightarrow X$ edge was also removed by the operator.
+Intervening interacts with the factorization (according to the graph) of the joint distribution of the observed variables $P(\mathbf{O})$ by deleting the terms corresponding to mechanisms of the intervened variable: $P(Y|Z,V,do(X)) \propto P(Y|V)P(Z|X,Y)$ in Fig \ref{fig:ex1}a.
+The term $P(Z|X,Y)$ corresponds to the stable information we retain by intervening that we could not capture by conditioning.